ike1112/agents/research agent/README.md

 # Research Agent with Gemini

 This project implements an intelligent research agent using Google's **Gemini 2.0 Flash** model (via the `google-genai` SDK).
-The agent acts as a comprehensive research pipeline that searches for information, synthesizes a report, critiques its own work, and publishes the final result as a formatted HTML document.
+The agent acts as a comprehensive research pipeline that searches for information, synthesizes a report, critiques its own work using a chain-of-thought process, and publishes the final result as a formatted HTML document.

 ## Features